-In Tab.5.2 are presented the monthly installments that should be paid to the bank if the credit is 20.000 \in for implementation of photovoltaic system in a small or medium enterprise (SME).
-We can read from the table how the monthly installment depends on the interest rate (%) and years of repaying of loan.
-If the credit that invests the project differs from 20.000,00 \in , the value of the monthly installment presented in table 1 should be calculated with the amount of the taken credit and divided by 20.000,00.
-Thus, for example, if for implementation of a home photovoltaic system we take a bank credit in amount of 30.000 \in , with interest rate of 5% and repaying time of 8 years, from the table we read an interest rate of 5% and repaying time of the credit 8 years: 253,20 \in .
-In order to calculate the monthly installment for the credit which value is 30.000 \in , we multiply that value with 30000 and divided by 20000 so we can have the monthly installment for the credit in value of 379,8 \in .
+In Tab.
+5.2 are presented the monthly installments that should be paid to the bank if we take a credit of $100.000 \notin$ for implementation of photovoltaic electrical plant which goal is production of electrical energy for sale or own needs.
+We can see from the table that the monthly installment depends on the interest rate (%) and the years of credit repaying.
+If the credit that is used for investment differs from $100.000,00 \notin$, the value of the monthly installment presented in table 1 should be calculated with the amount of the taken credit and to divide it by 20.000,00.
+So, for instance, if for implementation of photovoltaic system aimed for commercial and administrative user you take a bank credit in amount of 250.000 \notin , with interest rate of 5% and repaying period of 12 years, from the table we read the interest rate of 5% and repaying period of 12 years a value of 924,89 \notin .
+To calculate the monthly installment for the credit which totals 250.000 \notin , that value is multiplied with 250.000 and divided by 100.000, so we receive the monthly installment for the credit which totals 2312,23 \notin .